 The North Wales Water Authority routinely monitors for constituents in your drinking water in accordance with Federal and State laws.
-The North Wales Water Authority tables show the results of our monitoring for the period of January 1st to December 31st, 2003.
+The North Wales Water Authority tables show the results of our monitoring for the period of January 1st to December 31st, 2002.
 All drinking water, including bottled drinking water, may be reasonably expected to contain at least small amounts of some constituents.
 It's important to remember that the presence of these constituents does not necessarily pose a health risk.
 Every year the Water Authority receives a new set of monitoring requirements from the Pennsylvania Department of Environmental Protection (DEP) based on our previous results.
 Individual and groups of contaminants may be required to be monitored weekly, monthly, quarterly, annually, etc. Currently, the Authority monitors for ninety-three (93) contaminants at nine entry points and throughout the distribution system.
 We constantly monitor the water supply for various constituents.
+Our 2002 monitoring detected crypotosporidium in our raw water once during the vear.